chenjing33584489/learngit/readme.txt

 My stupid boss still prefer SVN try
 Create a new branch is quick
-Create a new branch is quick & simple
+Create a new branch is quick and simple
-Creating a new branch is quick and simple
+Create a new branch is quick and simple